gilesp/docker/react_native/readme.md

 ### react_bash.sh

-Gives you a command prompt on the container.
-This is handy for day to day development work.
+This is the main script that I use.
+It gives you a command prompt on the container and is handy for day to day development work.
 I currently use this to run the app on my phone, connected via usb as follows:

-    $ react-bash.sh
+    $ react_bash.sh
     root@container $ react-native start > /dev/null 2>&1 &
     root@container $ adb reverse tcp:8081 tcp:8081
     root@container $ react-native run-android

 You can then edit your code as normal and see it instantly updated on the device.

+This script maps the /tmp/.X11-unix directory which should contain your X Windows socket, thus allowing you to run graphical applications (such as the android GUI tools) from within the container.